kostya-zero/enjo/docs/BUILDING.md

 #### Use LLD as linker on Windows

 Using LLD can speed up compilation by 1.5 or 2 times.
-Make sure you install LLVM toolchain by running `lld-link` in terminal.
+Make sure you install the LLVM toolchain by running `lld-link` in terminal.
 Then pass this to the PowerShell prompt:

 ```pwsh
 $env:RUSTFLAGS = "-C link-arg=-fuse-ld=lld-link"